Who Is A NAATI Certified Translator?

 Types of Documents Translated by NAATIs in Australia

-The translation service provided by the NAATI in Australia offers high-quality translation for documents in numerous languages.
-One of their main tasks involves translating foreign language documents into an official form of English.
+The translation service provided by NAATI in Australia offers high-quality translation for documents in numerous languages.
+Furthermore, one of their main tasks involves translating foreign language documents into an official form of English.

-The document to be translated needs to be written in one of these ten languages: French, Spanish, German, Italian, Korean, Mandarin (simplified), Portuguese (Brazilian), Russian, Japanese, and Turkish.
+The document to be translated must be written in one of these ten languages: French, Spanish, German, Italian, Korean, Mandarin (simplified), Portuguese (Brazilian), Russian, Japanese, and Turkish.
+Additionally, if the document is not in one of these languages, translation services may not be available.

-If anyone of you finding for the best Japanese translation services, you will get them at an affordable price.
+If any of you are looking for the best Japanese translation services, you will get them at an affordable price.

 When the customer submits their document to a translation agency or other associated body for translators, they should make sure that it has been written on paper that can withstand scanners and photocopiers without shredding or bleeding.